U.S. investor Jim Rogers pegs junk bonds as a short-sell candidate

-NEW YORK (Reuters) - Junk bonds, which have done well this year, look like the most promising short trade the bond market has to offer, prominent investor Jim Rogers told Reuters in an interview on Monday.
+NEW YORK, May 12 (Reuters) - Junk bonds, which have done well this year, look like the most promising short trade the bond market has to offer, prominent investor Jim Rogers told Reuters in an interview on Monday.

 Rogers said the group’s narrow spreads made it an attractive target relative to other types of bonds.
 He added that he is not making the trade himself without giving further details.